Hugh Barton, LMFT

-Looking for a therapist can be challenging.
+Looking for a West LA therapist can be challenging.
 Choosing one can be even harder.
 There are so many of us.
 How does one decide?
 I created this website so you can get a sense of who I am and how I work.
-As you browse please feel free to call me directly with questions.
+As you browse please feel free to call me with questions.

 I hold a holistic view of the human being where mind and body are intricately linked.
 So while I primarily use talk therapy I often enrich the experience with dream exploration, mythology, music, mindfulness practices, and somatic work.
 Most importantly, I am very much “in” the therapy with you, creating an atmosphere that is safe and effective, caring and responsive.